SoniaHashim/runtimesystems/deliverables/survey.md

 - Nested type and function definitions provide functionality similar to C++ templates.
 - Design decisions guided by minimizing complexity while enabling multi-language programming and simplicity since that is one of Lua's primary design goals.
 - Each language has its own runtime (LuaJIT for Lua).
 Terra compiled to machine code.
 Optimized with LLVM.
 Memory managed in Terra with `malloc` and `free`.
-- Systems that augment high-level languages can be harder to debug, might result in a missed annotation, and improve performance rather than providing "near optimal performance that is possible when programming at a low level."
+- "Systems that augment high-level languages can be harder to debug, might result in a missed annotation, and improve performance rather than providing "near optimal performance that is possible when programming at a low level."
 - Terra is only 15k LOC (Lua is 20k)
 - Both languages use the same lexical environment ("one way to think of this design is that the Terra compiler is part of the Lua runtime").
 E.g. mechanisms like namespaces are supported by using Lua tables to store Terra functions.
 - Meta-programming enables transformations like auto-tuned libraries or writing domain-specific languages in Lua that can be compiled to Terra